folio-org/docs/content/en/docs/Settings/Settings_agreements/Settings_agreements.md

 *   **Settings (Agreements): Can view and edit general settings**.
 This permission allows the user to view and edit the Display settings in the General settings section of the agreements settings.
 *   **Settings (Agreements): Manage agreement supplementary properties**.
 This permission allows the user the ability to manage the available supplementary properties.
 It also grants all permissions included in “Settings (Agreements): Can view and edit general settings.”
 *   **Settings (Agreements): Manage pick lists and values**.
 This permission allows the user the ability to manage pick lists and pick list values.
 It also grants all permissions included in “Settings (Agreements): Can view and edit general settings.”
+*   **Settings (Agreements): Can view app settings**.
+This permission allows the user to view permissions to a set of "app settings" via the Settings.
+As of Lotus, the available app settings are to set up options for storing documents uploaded to the Agreements module in database (default) or S3 storage.
+*   **Settings (Agreements): Can view and edit app settings**.
+This permission allows the user to view and edit permissions to a set of "app settings" via the Settings.
+As of Lotus, the available app settings are to set up options for storing documents uploaded to the Agreements module in database (default) or S3 storage.

 ## Settings > Agreements > Display settings